-Menlo Security: Menlo Security is free for schools who can request for a free license until May 1, 2020.
+Menlo Security: Menlo Security is offering a free software license to schools upon request.
 Faculty, staff, and students can use this program to protect the email links and attachments in their messages, and to connect their device directly to the Internet without using a VPN (source).

 Microsoft: Microsoft Office 365 A1 is free for school staff, faculty members, and students.
 This license includes the full, online version of MS Office with email, video conference features, Microsoft Teams that can be personalized for classroom use, and other MS support tools (source).

 Mobile Guardian: Mobile Guardian offers free access to teachers who want to use the program to regulate the mobile device usage of students during online classes.
 This program can be used to remotely manage screen time and filter websites that are accessed by Android, iOS, and ChromeOS devices (source).

 OurPact: OurPact offers 3 months of free access to its device monitoring software.
 Parents can use this program to regulate the screen usage of their children’s devices.
-Register for an account or downloading the OurPact app for Android or iOS to claim free temporary access (source).
+Register for an account or download the OurPact app for Android or iOS to claim free temporary access (source).